 Much of purity culture hinges on the idea of "waiting."
 But I wasn't waiting for anything.
 My life didn't revolve around a desire for marriage.

 I used to believe my sexuality was a privilege that I couldn't handle, like I got a full Viking range when all I could handle was an Easy-Bake Oven.
 I couldn't be trusted to make tea without burning the whole house down.

 I am twenty-eight, and I have decided that God wants me, not a hollowed-out, numb robot.
 He made us beings of flesh, to feel and think and live deeply.
 Denying my humanity creates distance between my fellow image-bearers and me, and between the Savior who took on flesh and me.

 We live in a culture obsessed with sex, and I don't think that the church is any less fixated on it.
 In my experience within many conservative church spaces, it has been treated as an end-all-be-all, an ultimate distinguisher between the true followers, and those who are pretending to be so.
 And the message of a purity-based conversation is once you're tainted, you can't go back.
 You gave away the best thing you had to offer your future husband.
 The purity rhetoric is also predominantly targeted at women.

 It removes the language of grace and a theology of redemption which is a major crux of our Christian faith.

 Jamie the Very Worst Missionary posted a blog on sex several months ago, and I think she approaches the topic with a balance of realism and idealism.
 Read it here.
-(Note: Jamie is not everyone’s cup of tea… but if you are among my more conservative followers, I would challenge you to wade through the salty language and the bits that color outside the lines and listen to the heart of what she’s saying.)

 "Culture...tells us that sex outside of marriage isn’t a big deal.